taitulism/draggable/README.md

 >NOTE: The context element is not necessarily a draggable element.

-At creation, passing an element to the `draggable(ctxElm)` function binds a *single* event listener to the passed in element.
+At creation, passing an element to the `draggables(ctxElm)` function binds a *single* event listener to the passed in element.
 This starts listening to `pointerdown` events on draggable elements within that context element.
 If no element was passed in at creation the default context element will be the `<body>` element.

 Many times the context element would be the immediate parent of the draggable elements, the "board" of the "stickynotes".
 If you have more than one "board" you can either make a single context for all off them (a mutual ancestor or the `<body>`) or prefer to work with multiple instances/contexts.

 Things to consider:
-1. There's one `Draggable` instace per context element.
+1. There's one `Draggables` instace per context element.
 2. Each instance/context binds its own `pointerdown` event listener.
 3. Each context is the boundary element to its draggable elements (by default).